tardisfromtornspace/Bridge-Commander/Documentation/StarcraftIIShipsReadme.txt

 == Changelog ==
-0.1 - first unofficial version of this mod, for feedback.
+0.2 - Adjustments to the Minotaur + Added Warp Space tech very strongly based on USS Sovereign's Slipstream 0.1 - first unofficial version of this mod, for feedback.
 Very W.I.P.

 == What does this mod do ==